sikaeducation/curriculum/courses/102/standards/analyze-problems-using-methodology/topics/polya-enumerating-solutions/README.md

 ## Strategies For Finding Solutions

-When looking for ways to design a solution, use the DAVE questions:
+When looking for ways to design a solution, remember DAVE:

 ### Deduce